Jolokia Protocol

 Request URI

-this is simply full URI without query string
+this is simply a full URI without query string

 Context path

-this fragment selects the web application (one of potentially many running in single Servlet container).
-On Tomcat it is derived from the file name of WAR archive in webapps/ directory.
+this fragment selects the web application (one of potentially many running in a single Servlet container).
+In Tomcat it is derived from the file name of a WAR archive in the webapps/ directory.
 It may be / (for special ROOT.war on Tomcat).

 Servlet path

-this is more complicated, as it indicates part of the URI that is used to select single servlet within single web application.
-When servlet mapping (<servlet-mapping>/<url-pattern> element in WEB-INF/web.xml) is /path or /path/*, servlet path is /path.
+this is more complicated, as it indicates part of the URI that is used to select a single servlet within an individual web application.
+When the servlet mapping (<servlet-mapping>/<url-pattern> element in WEB-INF/web.xml) is /path or /path/*, servlet path is /path.
 Jolokia Agent WAR uses /* mapping, so servlet path is empty.

 Path info